 Day 3: Orangutan Rehabilitation Reserve & Elephants of Tangkaha

 We start out with a short walk along the bank of the Bohorok river to the canoe station where we cross over the river to the Reserve.
-The Orangutan feeding station site occassional changes but typically is about one hour uphill hike.
-This is where we will observe the Orangutans in an intimate and natural setting in Gunung Leuser national park.
+The Orangutan viewing station site occassional changes but typically is about one hour uphill hike.
+This is where we will observe the the Orangutans in an intimate and natural setting in Gunung Leuser national park.

 Day 4: Jungle Hike, to Brastagi